flashnuke/FTPNuker/README.md

 ### Internal Settings
 You can modify the `cURL` timeout, target port and frequency of echoing inside the bash file.

+## General Notes

+* This script does not attempt [anonymous login](https://securityforeveryone.com/tools/anonymous-ftp-login-checker)
+* This won't work on machines that implement protection against FTP bruteforcing

 # Disclaimer